Whether you ultimately forget or remember a word

 B. Head to your favorite search engine and run a search for the word.
 Ignore any dictionary or thesaurus entries and focus on example sentences.
 "Okay, so this sentence says... and so that means..."

 C. If you like to make flashcards, try using them both ways: look at the meaning and try to recall the word, and vice versa.
-Or make a game of Concentration (also called Memory) for yourself: the word on one card, the meaning on another, and find matches.
+Or make a game of Concentration (also called Memory) for a handful of words: put a word on one card, put its meaning on another, repeat for each word you're studying, jumble them up, arrange them face-down, and peek at any two at a time as you try to find matches.

 D. If you made a list of examples for your words, take a look at the examples and try to recall the words they represent.
-Or, if you made a list of opposites for your words, try to recall each word when you look at its opposite.
+Or, if you made a list of opposites for your words, take a look at the opposites and try to recall the original words.

 E. Try playing with a worksheet-creation program like Vocabulary Worksheet Factory.
 (Not free, but worth purchasing.)
 You can input your own word lists and create fun little review sheets to help yourself practice recalling words and their meanings.
 Tip: create at least two versions of each of your word lists so that you're defining words in different ways.
 That is, for example, define "obsolescent" on one list as "disappearing" and on another list as "becoming less and less relevant" and, if you have time, on a third list as "not totally gone but on the way out."